Your Family Stories

 • What Will Happen to the Horses?

-I was very excited when I received a letter from a distant cousin in England (yes, a real AIRMAIL letter, delivered by the postman).
+Inset image: Joseph Lucas – photo taken at the 1905 wedding of his daughter Mary Elizabeth (Lizzie) Royal Mail and the family story it brought me I was very excited when I received a letter from a distant cousin in England (yes, a real AIRMAIL letter, delivered by the postman).
 It contained a family story that had been passed down through the generations.
 The story relates to my paternal line – the Lucas family, who I have traced back to the early 1700s in Liverpool (which is where I was born in the 1960s).
-The central character in the story is my 2x great grandfather, Joseph Lucas (1856-1946), and it is set in the early 1900s in Liverpool.
-On the 1901 Census the family was living…
+The central character in the story…

 • Ancestral Warnings from Beyond the Grave